SignPath/website/blog/_posts/2019-12-13-an-analysis-of-secure-variables-in-appveyor.md

 * A given ciphertext decrypts to a malformed plaintext (e.g. with non-ASCII characters) and has valid padding
 * A given ciphertext decrypts has invalid padding

-This information, combined with the knowledge of how CBC and PKCS#7 work and some basic logic is enough for an attacker to decrypt most of a given ciphertext.
+This information, combined with the knowledge of how CBC and PKCS#7 work and some basic logic, is enough for an attacker to decrypt most of a given ciphertext.
 To confirm the existence or non-existence of a potential Padding Oracle in AppVeyor, we performed the following tests.

-We used a secure variable (encrypted Bearer <code class='inline'>SecretToken123456789012345678901234567890</code>) to let AppVeyor authenticate against our web server.
+We used a secure variable (encrypted Bearer `SecretToken123456789012345678901234567890` to let AppVeyor authenticate against our web server.
 On the web server we received:

 	POST / HTTP/1.1
 	Authorization: Bearer SecretToken123456789012345678901234567890